DougInVentura/AI_Project_2/README.md

 * Readme updates per description above
 * Practice presentations
 * David - presentation power point draft for us to review on Wednesday
+* David to add two more more models